Context

 Most of Germany’s funding related to climate change adaption is anchored in agriculture or rural and urban development projects.
 The focus on agriculture is reflected in BMZ’s special initiative and core topic Life without Hunger – Transformation of agricultural and food systems, where climate-smart agriculture is prioritized, with a focus is on LDCs and SIDS.

-Germany aims to fulfill the vision of the InsuResilience Global Partnership to provide climate insurance to 500 million vulnerable people and to build resilient infrastructure (water, agriculture) to help communities increase their climate resilience.
+Germany aims to fulfill the vision of the InsuResilience Global Partnership to provide climate insurance to 500 million vulnerable people and to build resilient infrastructure for water and agriculture to help communities increase their climate resilience.
 However, the strategy does not lay out in detail what concrete goals and milestones the BMZ is pursuing in climate adaptation going forward.

 The main adaptation topics within BMZ are water-resource management, climate-resilient agriculture, and climate insurance.
-Events focused on other sectors but that link to the topic of adaptation such as agriculture or water are also key, including the World Water Forum, Food Systems Summit, and International Green Week Berlin.
+Events focused on other sectors but that link to the topic of adaptation such as agriculture or water are also key, including the World Water Forum, Food Systems Summit, and Global Forum for Food and Agriculture in Berlin.

 ODA Spending